Risk Factors For Gallbladder Disease

 - Hypothyroidism (under active thyroid gland).
 This condition usually causes elevated cholesterol, a reduced metabolic rate and slowed digestion.
 People with an under active thyroid are also more likely to suffer with sluggish bile flow and delayed emptying of the gallbladder.
-If you are struggling with a thyroid problem, see the book Your Thyroid Problems Solved.

 - Food intolerance or food sensitivities.
 This is a very common yet under-recognised cause of gallbladder disease.
 Food sensitivities impair healthy digestion and can reduce the ability of the gallbladder to contract and empty fully.
 Stasis of bile within the gallbladder promotes the formation of sludge and the eventual formation of gallstones.
 A Digestive Enzymes supplement helps to improve digestion and enhances the ability of the gallbladder to contract.

 - Low stomach acid (hypochlorhydria).
 This goes hand in hand with indigestion and food intolerance.
 Many people spend much of their lives taking antacid medication that reduces stomach acid.
 Common brands include Nexium, Somac and Zantac.
-Insufficient stomach acid is common in people with abdominal bloating, gas, food intolerance and celiac disease.
-Taking a supplement of betaine hydrochloride with meals can make a world of difference.

 - Gluten intolerance/celiac disease.
 There is a strong association between this condition and gallbladder disease.
-See the book Gluten: Is it making you sick or overweight for more information.

 - Having a family history of gallbladder disease.